Agile Retrospectives Bingo

-The Agile Retrospectives Bingo can be used by teams and organizations to improve their retrospectives.
-It’s a game that helps them to identify and discuss unproductive behavior in retrospective meetings.
-With the Agile Retrospectives Bingo, teams can improve their communication and collaboration in retrospectives, making their agile retrospectives more valuable.
+The Agile Retrospectives Bingo is used by teams and organizations to improve their retrospectives.
+It’s a serious and fun game that helps to identify and discuss unproductive behavior in retrospective meetings.
+With the Agile Retrospectives Bingo, teams improve their communication and collaboration in retrospectives, making their agile retrospectives more valuable.

 Suitable for co-located and for distributed and remote teams.
 Recommended for Scrum Masters and Agile Coaches.

 The Agile Retrospectives Bingo consists of ten bingo cards listing unproductive behavior like “blaming management”, “ignoring what is said”, and “bragging”.
 Additionally, there are nine role cards describing the way people behave in retrospective meetings.